-We outlined a framework for multicasting video to a heterogeneous group of clients, considering a network in which active nodes can perform filtering of the original video stream to satisfy different quality requirements.
-We then presented an algorithm for electing the filtering nodes in this distribution tree, which uses a function f that can be set to consider the efficient use of network resources.
-We evaluated our algorithm choosing two simple definitions for f: the total bandwidth used, i.e., the sum of the bandwidth used in each link, and the average bandwidth of used links, compared it with simulcast and layered multicast, and found that using our algorithm we can achieve a more effective use of the available bandwidth of the network, but at the expense of requiring processing capability at the network nodes.
-We assumed a best-effort network, but it is possible to apply our algorithm for reservation based networks.
+geneous group of clients, considering a network in which active nodes can perform filtering of the original video stream to satisfy different quality requirements.
+We then presented an algorithm for electing the filtering nodes in this distribution tree, which uses a function f that can be set to consider and achieve efficient use of network resources.
+We evaluated our algorithm choosing two simple definitions for f: the total bandwidth used, i.e., the sum of the bandwidth used in each link, and the average bandwidth of used links, and compared it with other two methods of distributing video that not consider the use of active nodes: simulcast and layered encoded distribution, and found that using our algorithm we can set up a greater number of simultaneous sessions, meaning a more effective use of the available bandwidth of the network, but at the expense of requiring processing capability at the network nodes.
+We assumed a besteffort network, but it is possible to apply our algorithm for reservation based networks.
 In that case, we can consider other variables in the tree construction such as link capacity, available bandwidth, or utilization.